How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 -

-Excessive heat is often the cause:
+Excessive heat is often responsible for:

 -

-of a less fluid fall
+a less fluid drape

 -